rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 - [x]  Clean up the prototype
 - [x]  Implement the heuristic search in the prototype
 - [x]  Make sure to add tests that check the functionality
+- [x]  Do some evaluation using the pizza ontology
+- [x]  Start writing the background sections of the thesis

+15.05.2023 - 21.05.2023

+- [x]  20.06.2023 - Make request for final exam
+- [x]  Make sure to add tests that check the functionality
+- [x]  Do some experiments using the implementations
 - [ ]  Start writing the background sections of the thesis
     - [ ]  About ontology bugs
     - [ ]  About OWL
+    - [ ]  About problems with expressivity
+    - [ ]  About axiom weakening
+    - [ ]  About RBox refinement

-15.05.2023 - 21.05.2023
+22.05.2023 - 28.05.2023

-- [x]  20.06.2023 - Make request for final exam
+- [ ]  Clean up the implementation of the prototype
+- [ ]  Clean up the implementation of the plugin
 - [ ]  Make sure to add tests that check the functionality
-- [ ]  Do some experiments using the implementations
+- [ ]  Add features to the Protégé plugin
 - [ ]  Rewrite the background sections of the thesis
     - [ ]  About ontology bugs
     - [ ]  About description logics
     - [ ]  About axiom weakening
     - [ ]  About ontology repair

-22.05.2023 - 28.05.2023
+29.05.2023 - 04.06.2023

-- [ ]  Clean up the implementation of the prototype
-- [ ]  Clean up the implementation of the plugin
-- [ ]  Make sure to add tests that check the functionality
 - [ ]  Add more extensive documentation to the prototype
 - [ ]  Add more extensive documentation to the protégé plugin

-29.05.2023 - 04.06.2023

-- [ ]  Add features to the Protégé plugin
+- [ ]  Do better experiments using the implementations
 - [ ]  Start writing the new sections of the thesis
     - [ ]  About role hierarchy refinement
     - [ ]  About heuristics used during ontology repair